praveenk007/easy-csv/README.md

 ```
 As of now, it's upto the caller to manage memory by sending data in chunks.
 Memory management and file write will be supported in next version.

-### Disclaimer
-This version is still in testing phase (basic testing with small data has been done).

 ### V2.0.0.0 - Multithreaded data processing and file writes
 Added an implementation for **parallel processing and file writes**.
 Here's how this feature works: